From SQL Injection to Shell

 These properties provide a good method of detecting SQL injection:

-• if accessing /article.php?id=2-1 displays article2 and accessing /article.php?id=2-0 displays article2 as well, it's unlikely that you have SQL injection on an integer, but you may have SQL injection on a string value as we will see.
+• If accessing /article.php?id=2-1 displays article2 and accessing /article.php?id=2-0 displays article2 as well, it's unlikely that you have a SQL injection on an integer, but you may have a SQL injection on a string value as we will see.

 Detection on Strings

-As we saw before in "Introduction to SQL", strings in an SQL query are put between quotes when used as value (example with 'test'):
+As we saw before in "Introduction to SQL", strings in a SQL query are put between quotes when used as value (example with 'test'):

 SELECT id,name FROM users where name='test';

-If SQL injection is present in the web page, injecting a single quote ' will break the query syntax and generate an error.
-Furthermore, injecting 2 times a single quote '' won't break the query anymore.
-As a general rule, an odd number of single quotes will throw an error, an even number of single quotes won't.
+If a SQL injection is present in the web page, injecting a single quote (') will break the query syntax and generate an error.
+Furthermore, injecting 2 times a single quote ('') won't break the query anymore.
+As a general rule, an odd number of single quotes will throw an error, an even number won't.

 For example the query, with an injection point in the test value: